ashishu007/ashishu007.github.io/blog/_posts/2020-02-18-NLP-Blog-DL-in-NLP.md

 <a name="myfootnote1">[1]</a> Ali-Gombe, A. & Elyan, E. (2019), ‘Mfc-gan: class-imbalanced dataset classification using multiple fakeclass generative adversarial network’, Neurocomputing.

-<a name="myfootnote2">[2]</a> Bahdanau, D., Cho, K. & Bengio, Y. (2014), ‘Neural machine translation by jointly learning to align andtranslate’,arXiv preprint arXiv:1409.0473.
+<a name="myfootnote2">[2]</a> Bahdanau, D., Cho, K. & Bengio, Y. (2014), ‘Neural machine translation by jointly learning to align and translate’,arXiv preprint arXiv:1409.0473.

 <a name="myfootnote3">[3]</a> Barbu, A., Mayo, D., Alverio, J., Luo, W., Wang, C., Gutfreund, D., Tenenbaum, J. & Katz, B. (2019),Objectnet: A large-scale bias-controlled dataset for pushing the limits of object recognition models, in ‘Advances in Neural Information Processing Systems’, pp. 9448–9458.